View Full Version : Best way to start

 John

-Originally posted by Snow Dog
+Snow Dog said:

 After reading the posts here over the past month, I finally decided to ask something.
 I am teaching myself programing at work (we use AB's using RSLogix500), and I want to know what the first thing some of you guys do.